mcu-tools/mcuboot/docs/readme-zephyr.md

 ## Installing Requirements and Dependencies

-Install additional packages required for development with mcuboot:
+Install additional packages required for development with MCUboot:

 ```
-  cd ~/mcuboot  # or to your directory where mcuboot is cloned
+  cd ~/mcuboot  # or to your directory where MCUboot is cloned
   pip3 install --user -r scripts/requirements.txt
 ```